zilliamccay/1FA05---ILA-Programming-Activit/README.md

 # Using a library is easier because it provides functions that make
 # calculations easier. math.sqrt() and math.pow() simplify
 # the distance formula instead of calculating everything from the beginning.

+#some ai was used to double check the code and functions.